evanw/skew/docs/language.md

         return ss.str();
       }
     }

+The type `dynamic` behaves like in C# and can be used for language targets without type declarations (JavaScript, for example).
+It's just implemented using a quoted type, so there's nothing special about it:

+    alias dynamic = `dynamic`;

 Finally, a quoted expression inside another quoted expression can be used to get type checking back.
 The type checker does symbol binding which is necessary for correct minification and inlining.
 Unbound symbols are quoted verbatim and do not undergo value substitution during inlining.